cmstewart/llm_health_advisors/Piloting/Round 5/power_analysis.md

 The model × method interaction, usually the most data-hungry term, is comfortably powered.
 More data is not needed to support claims about prompting strategy differing by model.

-## Result 3: where the current sample is thin
+## Result 3: Where the current sample is thin

 Achieved power for Interpretations, the only mechanism with a problem: